Rates and Fares

 Children (0-3):

-Ride free with an adult
+Rides free with a paying adult

 Youth (3 to 17):